 Government Support from Home

 The event was significantly bolstered by the presence and unequivocal endorsement of the Jamaican government, represented by Deputy Principal Minister Warren A. Lyon.
-Minister Lyon delivered a moving address, thanking the diaspora for their unwavering support and emphasizing the crucial role private and international contributions play in supplementing the government's efforts.
+Minister Lyon enjoyed and listened to a moving address, thanking the diaspora for their unwavering support and emphasizing the crucial role private and international contributions play in supplementing the government's efforts.

 Global Recovery Momentum